Normbot8/NicoliNet/README.md

-# NicoliNet FULL RELEASE
+# NicoliNet used to be here
-This is DEFINITELY a good website
+But we've moved...
+Go to our new home: nicolinet.ninja !